Alternative Retirement Plan (ARP)

 Choosing an Alternative Retirement Plan (ARP)

-As the employer, you are responsible for notifying SERS of an employee who is eligible for an ARP within 10 days of the employee’s first day of employment by submitting a Notice of Employment or Reclassification of Employee Eligible for Alternative Retirement Plan.
+Employers are responsible for notifying SERS of an employee who is eligible for an ARP within 10 days of the employee’s first day of employment by submitting a Notice of Employment or Reclassification of Employee Eligible for Alternative Retirement Plan.

 The mitigating rate, paid by college and university employers to SERS on behalf of ARP participants, is 3.48%.